Crossed modular categories and the Verlinde formula for twisted conformal blocks: -crossed modular functors

 Now let $\Ccal$ be a braided $\Gamma$-crossed monoidal r-category.
 A pivotal structure on $\Ccal$ naturally defines a pivotal structure on the equivariantization $\Ccal^\Gamma$ which is a braided monoidal r-category (see Proposition \ref{prop:equivisbraided}). \begin{definition} A ribbon structure on a braided $\Gamma$-crossed monoidal r-category $\Ccal$ is a pivotal structure such that the induced pivotal structure on the braided monoidal r-category $\Ccal^\Gamma$ is ribbon in the sense of \cite{BoDr:13}. \end{definition}

-\begin{definition} (i) We define a $\Gamma$-crossed weakly ribbon fusion category, or in short a $\Gamma$-crossed weakly ribbon category, to be a braided $\Gamma$-crossed weakly fusion category equipped with a ribbon structure as defined above.\\ (ii) By a weakly ribbon category we mean a braided weakly fusion category equipped with a ribbon structure. \end{definition}
+\begin{definition} (i) We define a $\Gamma$-crossed weakly ribbon fusion category, or in short a $\Gamma$-crossed weakly ribbon category, to be a braided $\Gamma$-crossed weakly fusion category equipped with a ribbon structure as in Definition \ref{def:ribboning}.\\ (ii) By a weakly ribbon category we mean a braided weakly fusion category equipped with a ribbon structure. \end{definition}

 We will prove that a $\Ccal$-extended $\Gamma$-crossed modular functor in genus 0 defines the structure of a $\Gamma$-crossed weakly ribbon category on $\Ccal$.